Bernardo O'Higgins: Peruvian independence and O'Higgins' final years

-From exile O'Higgins argued for the establishment of a Chilean settlement in the Strait of Magellan in his correspondence with the Minister of State.
-No action was taken on O'Higgins arguments, but in 1842 Chile began to organise an expedition to settle the strait following a request by an American to be allowed to establish a tug boat service in the area.
+From exile, O'Higgins argued for the establishment of a Chilean settlement in the Strait of Magellan in his correspondence with the Minister of State.
+No action was taken on O'Higgins' arguments, but in 1842 Chile began to organise an expedition to settle the strait following a request by an American to be allowed to establish a tug boat service in the area.

 In 1842, the National Congress of Chile finally voted to allow O'Higgins to return to Chile.
 After travelling to Callao to embark for Chile, however, O'Higgins began to succumb to cardiac problems and was too weak to travel.
 His doctor ordered him to return to Lima, where on 24 October 1842, aged 64, O'Higgins died.

 Legacy

 After his death, his remains were first buried in Peru, before being repatriated to Chile in 1869.
 O'Higgins had wished to be buried in the city of Concepción, but this was never to be.
-For a long time they remained in a marble coffin in the Cementerio General de Santiago, and in 1979 his remains were transferred by Augusto Pinochet to the Altar de la Patria, in front of the Palacio de La Moneda.
+For a long time, they remained in a marble coffin in the Cementerio General de Santiago, and in 1979 his remains were transferred by Augusto Pinochet to the Altar de la Patria, in front of the Palacio de La Moneda.
 In 2004, his body was temporarily stored at the Chilean Military School during the building of the Plaza de la Ciudadanía, before being finally laid to rest in the new underground Crypt of the Liberator.

 O'Higgins is widely commemorated today, both in Chile and beyond.
 One of the administrative regions of Chile was named Libertador General Bernardo O'Higgins Region in his honour, as were other placenames such as the village of Villa O'Higgins.
 The main thoroughfare of the Chilean capital, Santiago, is Avenida Libertador General Bernardo O'Higgins.
 There is also the Bernardo O'Higgins National Park.
 In the town of San Vicente de Cañete, situated in the Lima Region of Peru, a park and street are named after him.
 A statue of O'Higgins is located in a park in Guatemala City, the capital of Guatemala.

 There is a bust of O'Higgins in O'Higgins Square by the bridge in Richmond, south-west London.
 Each year the borough's mayor is joined by members of the Chilean Embassy for a ceremony, and a wreath is placed there.
-A blue plaque was erected in his honor at Clarence House in Richmond, where he lived while studying in London.
+A blue plaque was erected in his honour at Clarence House in Richmond, where he lived while studying in London.

+A 1992 bronze sculpture of O'Higgins was executed by Julian Martinez, the same sculptor responsible for the nearby statue of Benito Juárez.
+Previously, the bust was installed at Hermann Park's International Sculpture Garden.
+It rests on a granite pedestal and was acquired by the City of Houston through FAMAE/Arcomet in 1992.